 Upon returning to San Francisco, Delaplane met with Buena Vista Cafe owners Jack Koeppler and George Freeberg in the hope of recreating the recipe.
 The trio spent a few nights knocking back poor imitations of the original (though we can’t imagine it was too much of a hardship), frustrated that they couldn’t get the cream to float properly like it had at Shannon Airport.

 They eventually enlisted the aid of San Francisco mayor George Christopher, a prominent dairy owner with apparently nothing better to do, who suggested that they age their cream for 48 hours to let it thicken up.
-Though probably as skeptical as we would be about such advice, the trick worked, and Buena Vista Cafe had their Irish Coffee.
+The trick worked, and Buena Vista Cafe had their Irish Coffee.

 Thanks to a mention in Delaplane’s wildly popular travel column, the drink (and the cafe) were suddenly the talk of gourmands in the Bay Area and all across the country.
 Since then, Buena Vista has served millions of Irish Coffees, broken the astonishingly pointless record for “world’s largest Irish Coffee,” and succeeded in making nearly everyone forget about the actual inventor of the cocktail, Joe Sheridan.

 We doubt he’s too broken up about it, and there’s certainly something to be said for popularizing the Irish Coffee to the extent that Delaplane, Koeppler, and Freeberg managed.
-But as much as we’d like to take credit for our hometown, we’re going to have to give this one to County Foynes.
+But as much as we’d like to give the credit to Bevvy’s hometown, we’ve got to give this one to County Foynes.

 The Classic Irish Coffee Recipe